MeteorsHub/GLIA-Net/readme.md

 ```
 The logs, checkpoints, summaries and other running assets will be saved to `exp/`.

+Or you can download a pretrained model - [checkpoint-0245700.pt](https://github.com/MeteorsHub/GLIA-Net/releases/download/v1.0/checkpoint-0245700.pt).
+Then put it to `exp/GLIA-Net/1/ckpt`.

 ## Evaluation
 Prepare an evaluation configuration file like `configs/eval_GLIA-Net.yaml`,
 which should have a filename prefix of 'eval_'.